-- A. Damage to Property or Equipment: If representatives from any school entered in a state series are found guilty of carelessly or maliciously breaking, damaging or destroying property or equipment belonging to the host school or host venue, such school shall be held responsible for costs incurred in replacing or repairing such property or equipment. - B. Media Policies: Policy regarding media requirements for each local manager is contained in the current IHSA Handbook.
+A. Damage to Property or Equipment: If representatives from any school entered in a state series are found guilty of carelessly or maliciously breaking, damaging or destroying property or equipment belonging to the host school or host venue, such school shall be held responsible for costs incurred in replacing or repairing such property or equipment.

+B. Media Policies: Policy regarding media requirements for each local manager is contained in the current IHSA Handbook.
 Reporting information to the news media shall be the responsibility of each local manager.
-Media questions can be directed to Matt Troha at the IHSA office at 309-663-6377. - 1.
-Media Provisions: Site managers will cooperate fully with media personnel to arrange photo opportunities and ensure coverage of all levels of the tournament.
+Media questions can be directed to Matt Troha at the IHSA office at 309-663-6377.

+1. Media Provisions: Site managers will cooperate fully with media personnel to arrange photo opportunities and ensure coverage of all levels of the tournament.
 Space shall be set aside to provide for news media representatives covering the state series whether they are from newspapers, radio stations, commercial television stations, and/or cable television stations.
-Managers can arrange an area for media/photographers and
+Managers can arrange an area for media/photographers and students to gather for photo opportunities.
+Managers should post information for all participating students regarding any opportunities to meet with area media.

-- students to gather for photo opportunities.
-Managers should post information for all participating students regarding any opportunities to meet with area media. - 2.
-Media Personnel Requirements: Any media person wishing to take photographs will contact the site manager to verify arrangements to take photos.
+2. Media Personnel Requirements: Any media person wishing to take photographs will contact the site manager to verify arrangements to take photos.
 Photographers are welcome to take photos in the common areas.
-Photographers or television personnel with cameras may take pictures provided that: - a.
-The individual is wearing the IHSA media/photographers pass; - b.
-The individual contact and reports to the site manager with credentials; - c.
-The individual does not photograph while the student is performing in competition rooms while competition rounds are taking place; - d.
-The individual only enters and exits competition rooms between performances; - e.
-The individual refrains from speaking to competitors during competition; - f.
+Photographers or television personnel with cameras may take pictures provided that:

+a.
+The individual is wearing the IHSA media/photographers pass;

+b.
+The individual contact and reports to the site manager with credentials;

+c.
+The individual does not photograph while the student is performing in competition rooms while competition rounds are taking place:

+d.
+The individual only enters and exits competition rooms between performances;

+e.
+The individual refrains from speaking to competitors during competition;

+f.
 During awards, news media may take photographs.
-If the manager and contest officials agree that the flashes are causing interference with the conduct of the event, then they can require the photographer to cease use of the flash. - C. Videotaping: Spectators are prohibited to videotape performances.
+If the manager and contest officials agree that the flashes are causing interference with the conduct of the event, then they can require the photographer to cease use of the flash.

+C. Videotaping: Spectators are prohibited to videotape performances.
 The local manager may provide videotaping of the awards ceremony for purchase.
-The IHSA prohibits any taping for the purpose of video reviewing during the tournament. - D. Tobacco/Liquid Nicotine Products: The use of tobacco or liquid nicotine products in any competition area, either during a practice or while a contest is in progress, or affiliated property of any IHSA state series contest by any coach, player, any other person connected with a team, or fan shall be prohibited.
-State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, tobacco/liquid nicotine free zones on the date or dates of any IHSA event being held at the site. - E. Use of Inhalers: A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures of self- administration in the Illinois school code. - F. Alcoholic Beverages and IHSA State Series Events: The possession, distribution, sale and/or consumption of alcoholic beverages are prohibited at the site and on any affiliated property of any IHSA state series
+The IHSA prohibits any taping for the purpose of video reviewing during the tournament.

+D. Tobacco/Liquid Nicotine Products: The use of tobacco or liquid nicotine products in any competition area, either during a practice or while a contest is in progress, or affiliated property of any IHSA state series contest by any coach, player, any other person connected with a team, or fan shall be prohibited.
+State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, tobacco/liquid nicotine free zones on the date or dates of any IHSA event being held at the site.

+E. Use of Inhalers: A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures of self- administration in the Illinois school code.

+F. Automated External Defibrillators (AED): Host schools must have an AED available and on site at all IHSA post season contests.